NABUCH63/Java_UFO/README.md

 * 24APR2022
 Second cimmit to update search code to take a fifth criteria "City".
 Updated Summary and README to reflect changes.

+* 25APR2022
+Third commit, updated code to automatically search for any input criteria without a button click.
+Renamed analysis summary to be clearer to grade/easier to identify.